ajay-dua/Parkinglot/README.md

 Project Name: parking_lot
 Prerequisites :
-    internet on the deploy* machine to download the package depn* you should have a non-root user account with sudo privileges set up on your system Installation and run automation:
+    1. internet on the deploy* machine to download the package depn*
+    2. you should have a non-root user account with sudo privileges set up on your system
+    3. curl
+Installation and run automation:

   1. unzip: tar -xvzf parking_lot-1.0.0.tgz -C parkinglot/